The oldest public wildflower garden in the United States

 Above: The egg-shaped female flower is rosy-pink initially.

 Below: 1st photo - The maturing cones, which are only 3/4-1 inch high on very short usually curved stalks.
 2nd photo - The yellowish male flower.

 Below: 1st photo - Bark is reddish brown, thin, smooth when young, then scaly as shown here.
 2nd photo Note the light colored resin band in the needles.
 3rd photo - the short stub from which new needle growth occurs.

 Below: After most other trees have dropped their leaves, the Tamaracks have turned to a golden yellow before the onset of winter.
 Some needles will remain until spring.

 Notes: This plant is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
 The marsh area of Eloise Butler Wildflower Garden was originally a Tamarack Swamp.
 Replacements were needed as severe wind storms of 1926 and 1927 had destroyed most of the Tamaracks in the Garden and a saw fly infestation took care of the remainder.
 Martha Crone planted a number of them in her years as Curator.
 Seven small ones were transplanted from the Quacking Bog in 1934; one in 1935, 4 in 1936, 1 in 1938; more in 1948 and '49.
 The larger specimens growing now could be some of those trees.
-The small group of trees is located at the north end of the bog path near guidebook stations 23 to 25.
+The small group of trees is located at the north end of the wetland path near guidebook stations 23 to 25.
 Ken Avery noted planting the tree in 1977.
-Since the early 1980s, native trees have purchased to restore the tree canopy of the woodland garden after the loss of all the elms and the removal of Buckthorn.
+Since the early 1980s, native trees have been purchased to restore the tree canopy of the woodland garden after the loss of all the elms and the removal of Buckthorn.
 Tamaracks have been included.
 Thirty were planted in 2010.
 In the United States, Minnesota is the western most outpost of this species, growing around the Great Lakes and up to New England.
 It is primarily a tree of the Canadian boreal forests.
 Within Minnesota it is found in various counties in the northern 2/3rds of the state, which includes the metro area.